polkadot-fellows/RFCs/text/0091-dht-record-creation-time.md

 This RFC's implementation https://github.com/paritytech/polkadot-sdk/pull/3786 had been tested on various local test networks and versi.

-With regard to security the creation time will be signed with the authority id key, so there is no way for other malicious nodes to manipulate this field without the received node observing.
+With regard to security the creation time is wrapped inside SignedAuthorityRecord wo it will be signed with the authority id key, so there is no way for other malicious nodes to manipulate this field without the received node observing.

 ## Performance, Ergonomics, and Compatibility